 Customs clearance in Brazil

 Every product that arrives in Brazil, either permanently or temporarily is subject to the customs clearance for importation process.
-These procedures aim to verify the accordance between the data reported by the importer on the SISCOMEX and the imported goods per se; as well as the accordance with any particularity required by legislation.
+These procedures aim to verify the accordance between the data reported by the importer on the SISCOMEX (the electronic system of Brazilian customs) through its import license RADAR and his customs broker (Despachante aduaneiro), and the imported goods per se; as well as the accordance with any particularity required by legislation.

 The main document to perform a customs clearance operation is the DI (acronym, in Portuguese, for “import declaration”).
 This document must be registered in the SISCOMEX system as of the arrival of the goods.
-An extract is to be sent to the importer and the goods will then be submitted to a control procedure called “parameterization”.
+An extract is to be sent to the importer and the goods will then be submitted to a control procedure called “parameterization” that will appoint the customs clearance channel.

 Custom clearance channels in Brazil